maehrlich1/microhabSel_LC-WGS/README.md

 * Aligner Testing
 * Alignment
-* Mapping QC with Qualimap2 for each seq run
+* Mapping QC for each sequencing batch

 Different alignment software was benchmarked using `Teaser`. `bwa mem` was shown to give the best compromise between percent mapping reads, mapping quality and runtime.
 `bwa mem` was used to align reads from all samples to the *Fundulus heteroclitus* reference genome version 4.1.